 - Cord presentation - where the cord can be felt to prolapse below the presenting part with or without membrane rupture.
 The cord may slip to one side of the head and disappear as the membranes rupture.
 When the cord can be felt to prolapse below the presenting part before membranes have ruptured, this is referred to as funic presentation.

-The overall incidence of overt prolapsed cord is between 1 and 6/1,000 deliveries.
+Estimates of the incidence of umbilical cord prolapse range from 1.4 to 6.2 per 1,000.
 The perinatal mortality rate from cord prolapse is 91 per 1,000.
 Overt cord prolapse occurs in more than 1% breech deliveries:

 - 0.5% cephalic and frank breech presentations.